COVID safety measures when attending VCAT venues

 Make sure you arrive at least 30 minutes before your hearing to get through security screening (similar to security at the airport) and find your hearing room.

-At the security screening, VCAT staff will ask you some COVID-related questions such as whether you:
+At the security screening, we will ask you some COVID-related questions such as:

-- have recently been in contact with someone who has COVID-19.
+- if have recently been in contact with someone who has COVID-19.